endritvs/laravel-ai-toolkit/README.md

 // Example using GPT-4
 $prompt = new Prompt();
-$prompt->setContent('Give a summary of the latest advancements in technology.')
+$prompt->addContent('Give a summary of the latest advancements in technology.')
        ->setModel('gpt-4')
        ->setMaxTokens(300)
        ->fallback('claude'); // Fallback to Claude if GPT-4 fails